Visa to boost contribution to U.S.-based employees' retirement plan

-Jan 8 (Reuters) - Visa Inc said on Monday it would increase contributions to its U.S.-based employees’ retirement savings plans as the world’s largest payment processor benefits from a new tax law.
+(Reuters) - Visa Inc (V.N) said on Monday it would increase contributions to its U.S.-based employees’ retirement savings plans as the world’s largest payment processor benefits from a new tax law.

 The company will increase its 401(k) match to 5 percent of salary, up from 3 percent, which will take effect in late February.